kayliehausknecht/kayliehausknecht.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year PhD student in the MIT Physics department.
+I am a second year PhD student in the MIT Physics department, where my research is supported by the Hertz Fellowship and the NSF Graduate Research Fellowship Program.
 In 2024, I graduated from Harvard with a degree in physics and astrophysics.